INTO THE DEEP Autonomous Programs

 What is an Autonomous Op Mode?

-In FTC programming there are two types of op modes: autonomous (AUTO) and teleoperation (TELEOP).
-Both types of op modes have initialization, start, and stop features on the Driver Station.
+In FTC programming The term OpMode or Operational Mode (also Op Mode and opmode) refers to a program that controls your robot.
+There are two types of OpModes: autonomous (AUTO) and teleoperation (TELEOP).
+Both types of OpModes have initialization, start, and stop features on the Driver Station.
 AUTO programs run without gamepad input, TELEOP programs are human controlled.

-AUTO op modes show up in a drop down menu on the left side of the Driver Station application.
-The Driver Station also assigns a 30 second timer to AUTO op modes.
-If the AUTO op mode is not manually stopped prior to the end of the 30 seconds the Driver Station will automatically stop the program.
-TELEOP modes will appear in a drop down menu on the right side of the Driver Station application.
-These op modes will run until they are manually stopped, which is required at the end of the match.
+AUTO OpModes show up in a drop down menu on the left side of the Driver Station application.
+The Driver Station also assigns a 30 second timer to AUTO OpModes.
+If the AUTO OpMode is not manually stopped prior to the end of the 30 seconds the Driver Station will automatically stop the program.
+TELEOP OpModes will appear in a drop down menu on the right side of the Driver Station application.
+These OpModes will run until they are manually stopped.

 Structure of an Autonomous Program

-Here’s a simple AUTO program that moves the robot forward for one second and stops.
+Here’s a simple Blocks autonomous program that moves a simple robot forward for one second and stops.

 All FTC programs has an Initialization section at the beginning of the program where you can configure the robots motors and set the starting values of variables.
 This is the part of the program that runs when the driver presses the Init button on the Driver Station.
 In this program we set the left motor direction to reverse.
 When we apply positive power to both motors we want the wheels to spin in a forward direction.